-Not only do college students have to worry about the decisions that they take in life, they even have to worry about tests, presentations, deadlines and assignments.
-How many times in a week have you asked yourself how will I Do My Assignment in time?
+Not only do college students have to worry about the decisions that they take in life, they even have to worry about tests, presentations, deadlines, and assignments.
+How many times a week have you asked yourself how will I Do My Assignment on time?
 Or how will I go to work on a test night?

-More so, they even have to face peer pressure, maintain friendships, socialize and whatnot.
-All of the problems combine together to form an unstable and demotivated adolescent.
+More so, they even have to face peer pressure, maintain friendships, socialize, and whatnot.
+All of these problems combine to form an unstable and demotivated adolescent.

 Here are a few common problems that are witnessed by students from the age of 18 to 24:

 • Failing to manage money